 Retirement Mistake #1: Failing to take full advantage of retirement saving plans

-If your company’s 401(k) or other qualified employer sponsored retirement plan (QRP), including 403(b) and governmental 457(b), offers a company match (meaning that your employer pledges to match your contribution up to a certain percent of your salary), you have an extra incentive.
+If your company’s 401(k) or other employer sponsored qualified retirement plan (QRP), including 403(b) and governmental 457(b), offers a company match (meaning that your employer pledges to match your contribution up to a certain percent of your salary), you have an extra incentive.
 If you neglect to invest enough to receive the full company match, you’re leaving money on the table.
 If you get a raise, consider increasing your QRP contribution.

 Retirement Mistake #2: Getting out of the market after a downturn

 When the market takes a big hit, you may be tempted to pull out all the stocks in your retirement portfolio.
-If you do, you’ll miss the gains if the market turns around.
+If you do, you may miss the gains if the market turns around.
 You want to keep a good mix of asset classes in your portfolio: stocks, bonds, and cash.
 And once a year, you should rebalance to keep your asset allocation on track.

 Retirement Mistake #3: Buying too much of your company’s stock